microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 Artifacts are distinct from other `resources` types, including `containers`, `repositories`, `packages`, and `feeds`.

+**Note**: although this spec describes the behavior of the upload/download keywords, the tasks behave similarly when inputs are missing or left default.

 ## Uploading artifacts: `upload`

 `upload` is a shortcut for the [Upload Pipeline Artifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/publish-pipeline-artifact.md) task (formerly called "Publish Pipeline Artifacts").
 It will upload files from the current job to be used in subsequent jobs or in other stages or Pipeline.